mvdnbrk/warehouse-framework/README.md

 ], $location2);
 ```

-**note**: If you are trying to move many items at once and a failure occurs an exception will be thrown and none of the items will be moved from one locatio to another.
+**note**: If you are trying to move many items at once and a failure occurs, an exception will be thrown and none of the items will be moved from one location to another.

 Remove inventory from a location: